0chain/zwalletcli/README.md

 locked with: b488738546d84aed9d3dcb2bbe24c161bc4338638669e64e814631efd430fd85
 ```

-Note: If the locking of stakes is failing, verify the following.
+If the locking of stakes is failing, verify the following.

 1. Wallet has enough tokens
 2. Node ID is valid